VCTLabs/vct-beagleboard-bsp-platform/README.rst

 You can use any directory (build-dir above) to host your build.
 The above commands will build an image for beaglebone using the oe-core and either meta-ti BSP machine config or meta-beagleboard BSP (plus meta-ti deps).
-Edit bblayers.conf to select the BSP dir, either meta-ti or meta-beagleboard/common-bsp.
 If you have unbuildable packages, then add the approriate layer from meta-openembedded to your bblayers.conf file.

 .. note:: Use both for meta-beagleboard, or remove meta-beagleboard and leave meta-ti.